chtoucas/Narvalo.NET/Issues.md

 Build Automation:
 - Enhancement: PSake CI target should build and test all possible configurations, currently Debug|Release, AnyCPU, with or without visible internals.
-- Enhancement: Script to push packages to NuGet (or MyGet) with extensive checks.
-  For instance, we should not try to publish a version already available on NuGet, check the dependencies tree.
-Add package to Edge and build.
 - Enhancement: Enable T4-regeneration outside VS since, for us, it won't work when building from the command-line.
 - Enhancement: Start to use Git tags.